How to Prioritize Content Ideas That Drive Traffic and Results

 Good internal linking increases session duration, improves crawl paths, and shows Google how your content is organized around key topics.

 Before you hit publish, make sure new content is linked from at least one relevant page.
-If you’re early in the content or blogging process, this will take some time and effort.
+If you’re early in the content process, this will take some time and effort.

 6. Map Content to Topics, Not Just Keywords

-Google now evaluates how well your content fits within a broader topic.
-That means your goal is not to optimize for “best garden tools,” but to build authority around gardening tools, use cases, comparisons, and user questions.
+Google evaluates how well your entire site covers a subject area.
+Your goal isn’t to optimize for “best garden tools” alone.
+You want to build authority around gardening tools, use cases, comparisons, and user questions.

 Group related content ideas together.
 Plan clusters with supporting articles that link to one another.
-Over time, this gives your site more topical depth—and improves visibility across a range of related searches.
+Over time, this gives your site more topical depth and improves visibility across related searches.

 7. Score and Rank Each Content Idea